Quantification of observed prior and likelihood information in parametric Bayesian modeling: Appendix

-Here I develop a Monte Carlo algorithm to estimate the prior and likelihood information and quantify the variance of the resultant estimator with the delta method.
-Without essential loss of generality, I develop the algorithm to estimate the prior information.
+Here Monte Carlo methods to estimate the prior and likelihood information are developed, and the variances of the resultant estimators are quantified with the delta method.
+Without essential loss of generality, these methods are developed to estimate the prior information.
 First note the following identities:

 Where $c_1$ and $c_2$ are the normalizing constants for the posterior and likelihood respectively.
 Assume i.i.d samples $\theta_1,...\theta_{N}$ from the posterior.
 Then by the identity

 a natural Monte Carlo estimator for the prior information is: